Refusing the Breath Test

 Older devices such as the Drunkometer were not as reliable or as scientific as some of today's instruments, and most importantly, were not as practical because they required a great deal of care and maintenance.
 Even today, scientists continue to work to create better methods for testing.

 Most evidentiary breath testing is now done using infrared light.
 Infrared breath testing relies on the premise that infrared light will be absorbed by the alcohol molecule.
 Inside the DataMaster, infrared light is directed through a chamber in the instrument.
 The light goes through the chamber and hits a detector at the end of the chamber.
 The detector expects to see a certain amount of light.

 When a person blows into the instrument, the infrared light is absorbed by the alcohol molecules in the chamber.
 The detector notices that some light is missing and then makes a calculation based on a computer program.
 The result of the calculation is meant to be the amount of alcohol, by weight in grams, in the person's breath.

 There are many problems with breath testing.
 For example, the instrument assumes that all people have the same body temperature.
 Because body temperature can make a difference in the test result, there is a possible error there.
 Also, the instrument assumes that all people have the same amount of water in the body.
 Because water dilutes alcohol, the amount of water can be a factor in each case.

 Many believe that infrared testing is a good way to test for breath alcohol.
 However, there is a built-in possibility for error, as noted above.
 In addition, the instruments are not always used properly by the states.
 Any evidentiary testing of a quantity or amount of any substance requires a very accurate and thorough methodology.
 If the state does not use "good science" in employing the instrument, then the results are only as reliable as the procedure.

 What happens if I refuse to take a certified breath test?

-What if I refused to take the test because I knew I wasn't drunk?
+What if I refused to take the chemical test because I knew that I wasn't drunk?